Stephen Nogosek: New York Mets

 On July 31, 2017, the Red Sox traded Nogosek, Jamie Callahan, and Gerson Bautista to the New York Mets in exchange for Addison Reed.
 He was assigned to the St. Lucie Mets and finished the year there.
 In 69 relief innings pitched between Greenville, Salem, and St. Lucie, he compiled a 5–5 record with a 3.52 ERA and 78 strikeouts.
 Nogosek began 2018 with St. Lucie (where he was named to the Florida State League All-Star Game) and was promoted to the Binghamton Rumble Ponies in June.
 In 39 total appearances in relief between St. Lucie and Binghamton, Nogosek went 1–1 with a 4.99 ERA and a 1.47 WHIP.
 After the season, he was assigned to the Scottsdale Scorpions of the Arizona Fall League.

 He returned to Binghamton to begin 2019 before being promoted to the Syracuse Mets.
 After going 2–0 with a 0.57 ERA in 19 relief appearances between Binghamton and Syracuse, his contract was purchased on June 18 and he was called up to the major leagues.
 He made his major league debut on June 19 for the Mets against the Atlanta Braves, pitching 2/3 of an inning and giving up two earned runs.
 On December 16, 2019, the Mets designated Nogosek for assignment.

 Nogosek did not play in a game in 2020 due to the cancellation of the minor league season because of the COVID-19 pandemic.
 He was assigned to Triple-A Syracuse to begin the 2021 season.
 On July 19, 2021, Nogosek was selected to the active roster.

-On November 30, 2021, Nogosek was non-tendered by the Mets, making him a free agent.
+He made only one appearance for New York in 2021, spending the remainder of the season in the minor leagues.
+On November 30, Nogosek was non-tendered by the Mets, making him a free agent.

-On January 13, 2022, Nogosek re-signed a minor league contract with the New York Mets.
-On May 8, Nogosek was selected to the active rosters.
+On January 13, 2022, Nogosek re-signed with the Mets on a minor league contract.
+On May 8, Nogosek was selected to the 40–man and active rosters.
+On October 4, Nogosek recorded his first career win after tossing 2 2/3 scoreless innings of relief in the second game of a doubleheader against the Washington Nationals.
+In 12 appearances out of the bullpen, he posted a 2.45 ERA with 21 strikeouts in 22.0 innings of work.

+In 2023, Nogosek pitched in 13 games for New York, registering a 5.61 ERA with 25 strikeouts in 25 2/3 innings pitched.
+On June 9, 2023, he was designated for assignment by the Mets.
+He cleared waivers and was sent outright to Triple–A Syracuse on June 13.
+However, Nogosek declined the outright assignment and elected free agency the following day.

+Arizona Diamondbacks

+On June 16, 2023, Nogosek signed a minor league contract with the Arizona Diamondbacks organization.
+In 27 games for the Triple–A Reno Aces, he struggled to a 6.55 ERA with 32 strikeouts across 33.0 innings of work.
+Nogosek elected free agency following the season on November 6.